ToNi3141/Rasterix/README.md

 - Implement logic ops
 - Implement a texture cache to omit the `TextureBuffer`
 - Implement higher texture resolutions
-- Port to an Artix XC7A35
 - Port to an Zynq board (XC7Z020 for now)
-- Make driver usable with microcontrollers
 - ...